 Dwarf, cushion-forming or single-bodied perennials, virtually stemless in early stages and with only fractional annual increments, internodes enclosed in young plants, moderately to profusely branched, rarely solitary bodies

-Leaves of each pair usually united into obconic, cylindric or oblong bodies, with a small, mouth-like opening in centre or between lobes; turning into dry sheaths protecting subsequent year's growth during dry season; green to brown, reddish or whitish blue, spotted or lined, often velvety, warted or windowed
+of each pair usually united into obconic, cylindric or oblong bodies, with a small, mouth-like opening in centre or between lobes; turning into dry sheaths protecting subsequent year's growth during dry season; green to brown, reddish or whitish blue, spotted or lined, often velvety, warted or windowed

-Flowers solitary, or in rare cases in delayed groups of two or three; with a prominent long perianth-stamen tube; emerging through opening in leaves sometimes appearing out of dry leaf sheath; bracts always present but concealed within leaves; usually scented; anthesis diurnal or nocturnal
+solitary, or in rare cases in delayed groups of two or three; with a prominent long perianth-stamen tube; emerging through opening in leaves sometimes appearing out of dry leaf sheath; bracts always present but concealed within leaves; usually scented; anthesis diurnal or nocturnal

-Petals few to many in 1-several series, spreading or recurved; partially united and sometimes connected to sepal tube; magenta to blackish or coppery-red, yellow, orange, pink, white and often bicoloured, rarely scarlet
+few to many in 1-several series, spreading or recurved; partially united and sometimes connected to sepal tube; magenta to blackish or coppery-red, yellow, orange, pink, white and often bicoloured, rarely scarlet

-Sepals 4-6, united into a short, membranous tube above ovary, partly included or exserted from leaves
+4-6, united into a short, membranous tube above ovary, partly included or exserted from leaves

-Stamens few to many, erect, included or partly exserted from corolla tube
+few to many, erect, included or partly exserted from corolla tube

-Nectary a crenulate ring
+a crenulate ring

-Ovary flat or convex on top; usually hidden inside body; stigmas 3-8, plumose, basal parts usually fused into a style of varying length; placenta parietal to basal, very rarely axile
+flat or convex on top; usually hidden inside body; stigmas 3-8, plumose, basal parts usually fused into a style of varying length; placenta parietal to basal, very rarely axile

-Fruit a 3-8-locular capsule, of Delosperma type; without covering membranes or closing bodies; very fragile, but often held together by leaves
+a 3-8-locular capsule, of Delosperma type; without covering membranes or closing bodies; very fragile, but often held together by leaves

-Seeds ovoid, smooth or rough, minute
+ovoid, smooth or rough, minute

 x = 9 (polyploidy)

-Flowering mostly in autumn, few species flowering in other seasons
+mostly in autumn, few species flowering in other seasons

-Distinguishing characters:
+Distinguishing characters

 Cushion-forming or single-bodied perennials